Subscribe to updates

 So hindi mo lang nabayaran yung mga utang mo, nakabili pa kayo ng motor?

 Yes po.
-Ito pong upuan po nabili ko po.
-Kasi noon, plastic chair.
+Ito pong upuan nabili ko po.
+Kasi noon, plastic chair lang.

 What about your headset?
 Kasi nasabi mo, pinahiram pa yung headset sayo?